pepurion/aleph/content/Gameplay/Spacecraft Operation.md

 ## Piloting
 Piloting requires [[Starfaring|Steerer]] talent and it's own checks.
-You make a **Control check** whenever you pilot a spacecraft.
+You make a **Control check** whenever you maneuver a spacecraft.
 Without the required talent all piloting checks are made with 2 Disfavors.

 ---
 ## Spacecraft